 - Conclusion: This is a brief summary, usually congratulatory in tone, that wraps up the project.

-Here’s a WebQuest about WebQuests, written by Dr. Dodge.
-It’s meant for a group of teachers to follow.
+Here’s some information about WebQuests.
 You can use this as a framework for creating your own WebQuests.

 While the sample Web quests suggested by Dr. Dodge are created in HTML and there are several tools to help teachers create HTML Webquests, you can create them in PowerPoint as well.
 Why PowerPoint?
 Because more teachers are familiar with it!